Quantum field theory for classical fields: Abstract

 \section{Abstract}

 For classical field theories with probabilistic initial conditions the classical field observables are an idealization.
 Their arbitrarily precise values poorly reflect the characteristic uncertainty in the presence of substantial fluctuations.
-We propose to describe this system by observables based on fluctuating fields.
+We propose to employ observables based on fluctuating fields.
 In terms of these "statistical observables" the probabilistic classical field theory becomes a quantum field theory.
 Non-commuting operators are associated to observables.
 The quantum rules follow from the laws for classical probabilities.
-We construct the functional integral for the quantum field theory, and discuss in detail the classical relativistic Klein-Gordon equation with interactions.
+The ``quantum'' is part of the ``classical''.
+A regularized functional integral guarantees the unitarity of the quantum field theory.
+We discuss in detail the classical relativistic Klein-Gordon equation with interactions.

 We consider probabilistic classical field theories.
 A deterministic field equation governs the time evolution of the classical fields, while the initial conditions are given by a probability distribution.
 The time evolution of the probability distribution is described by the Liouville equation.
 Many analogies to quantum systems have been found for this setting.
 A powerful operator formalism based on the pioneering work of Koopman \cite{KOOP} and von Neumann \cite{VNEU} has provided many insights into the dynamics of classical probabilistic systems \cite{KAN, MAMA, MAU, GOMA, NIC, NAKL, VOLO, BON, AME, KPM, ACKA, CHRU, KLE, MEZI, DW}.
 The functional integral for classical statistics constructed in ref. \cite{GOZ1, GRT} shows many similarities to quantum field theories.
 The evolution equation for the time-dependent effective action, which generates the equal time correlation functions, looks very similar for classical and for quantum fields \cite{CWET1, CWET2}.
 Modifications of the Liouville equation can describe quantum particles \cite{CWQP1, CWQP2} or quantum fields \cite{CWFT1, CWFT2}.